Derrick-Guo/Learning/Data structure and Algorithm.md

 - Height: Number of edges between it and the furthest leaf on the tree.
 A leaf has a height of zero.
 The height of the tree overall is just the height of the root node.
 - Depth: The depth of a node is the number of edges to the root.
 The depth of root is 0.
 - Height and depth should move inversely.

+### Tree Traversal
+- DFS(depth-first search): If there are children nodes to explore, exploring them is the first priority.
+- BFS(breadth-first search): The priority is visiting every node on the same level we're currently on before visiting child nodes.
+- Pre-order traversal: check off a node as you see it before you traverse any furthur in the tree.
+- In-order traversal: only check off a node when we see its left child and come back to it.
+Essentially we go through nodes in order from the left to the right.
+- Post-order traversal: We won't be able to check off a node until we've seen all of its descendants and returned.

+### Binary trees
+- Binary trees are simple trees for where parents have at most two children.
+- Search: We need to go through every single element in the tree, so the efficiency is O(n).
+- Delete: Delete an element cause a efficiency of O(n), since we need to make a search and additional work to shift around the elements after deletion.
+- Insert: We need to find a leaf or a parent with only one child.
+We start from the root and keep moving down until we find an open spot.
+- Perfect trees: Every node except leaves on the last level, has two children.